The Hannover Brothers

 In short, Ernst Junior and Christian are so far doing good credit to the House of Hannover.
 Their father has been making mostly embarrassing news headlines for the past ten years.
 After the senior Ernst woke up from a post-surgery coma in 2005, his behavior seemed to go from bad to worse, and his sons have seemingly been trying to run the ship.

 Prince Christian graduated from NYU in 2006.
 He is an administrator of Julio Santo Domingo’s Sheik n’ Beik entertainment company.
 He works a little bit with Alexander Dellal’s art gallery in London (20 Hoxton Square) but spends a lot of time variously in Monaco and the United Arab Emirates.
 He makes a home in Dubai and he helped promote the new Stars n’ Bars franchise in Abu Dhabi.
 Finally, he has been a Sodi W Series karting racer since last year; he registered as an SWS driver at the Dubai Autodrome and is part of the Stars n’ Bars Monte-Carlo team.
 But probably, Christian’s most important job will be to support and counsel his brother, who after all, has the weight of the Hannoverian royal house on his shoulders!Filed under German Royals

-Tagged Auction, Biography, House of Hanover, Marienburg Castle, Palaces, Prince Christian of Hanover, Prince Ernst August of Hanover.
+Tagged Auction, Biography, Hereditary Prince Ernst August of Hanover, House of Hanover, Marienburg Castle, Palaces, Prince Christian of Hanover.